WELCOME TO ENGLISH 104!

 Any Eng 104 student

-with a documented disability
+with a documented disability (physical, learning,

-(physical, learning, psychological, vision, hearing) who needs to arrange reasonable accommodations
+psychological, vision, hearing) who needs to arrange

 must inform the College and Cora as soon as possible.